 Exposure of Impacted Canines is Crucial to Proper Dental Function

 Canine teeth are important not only for the aesthetics of your smile but also to ensure proper dental function.
 Impacted canines can cause serious issues for your entire dental arch, including extensive wearing of other teeth, infection, and discomfort in the jaw joints.
 Dr. Chetan Patil can perform impacted canine surgery to avoid these effects and protect your oral health.
-At Periodontal Associates, LLC, we are dedicated to providing the highest level of care to our patients in Englewood, NJ, by performing every procedure with exceptional precision.
+At Periodontal Associates, LLC, we are dedicated to providing the highest level of care to our patients, by performing every procedure with exceptional precision.

 The canine teeth are the second most common type of tooth to become impacted.
 This can occur in a variety of circumstances including: